-I just went over the top 10 for 2016 fantasy baseball was straight sexy like when a model on America’s Next Top Model knows how to smize and booty tooch.
-Then, the next day, the top 20 for 2014 fantasy baseball.
+The other day the top 10 for 2016 fantasy baseball was straight sexy like when a model on America’s Next Top Model knows how to smize and booty tooch.
+Then, the next day, the top 20 for 2016 fantasy baseball was all the flavors of the Skittles rainbow melted into one giant Skittle that was a color that was not-black even though all colors together should’ve been.
+Today, the top 20 catchers for 2016 fantasy baseball is the direct opposite of those wondrous achievements.
+This post, here, is, um, catchers.
+Lowercase yay.
 Most of you know how I feel about catchers.
 If you draft a catcher any time before the first 100 picks, you don’t know how I feel about catchers.
 Let me freshen up your cocktail with a splash of insight.
 I don’t draft top catchers in one catcher leagues.
 I Reggie Roby them.
-Last year, Napoli was the top ranked catcher at the end of year.
-He was the 11th best 1st baseman.
+Last year, Posey was the top ranked catcher at the end of year.
+Yet, he was only the 8th best 1st baseman, about as valuable as Albert Pujols, who hit only .244.
 The best catcher can’t spray aerosol deodorant on the top guy for another position.
-Everyone was crazy about Buster Posey last year (everyone except me).
-Buster Posey did about as much as Kendrys Morales.
-Lowercase yay.
-In the top five catchers last year were Bust Posey, Bri McCann, Eve Gattis, Russ Martin and Sal Perez.
-Only one guy was drafted in the top 100, and that was barely.
+The top five catchers last year were Bust Posey, Bri McCann, Eve Gattis, Russ Martin and Sal Perez.
+Only one guy was drafted in the top 100.
 No one should draft a top catcher because there are no top catchers.
 They’re all hot garbage with a side order of gefilte fish, or kapelka as Q-Tip calls it.
 Catchers are unreliable to stay healthy; the job is grueling and takes its toll on offensive stats.
 There’s not much difference between, say, the tenth best catcher and nothingness.
-Jarrod Saltymochachino, Jason Castro and Salvador Perez were the 8th, 9th and 10th best catchers last year.
-All of them were on waivers in shallower leagues as late as July.
-Only the depth of 2nd basemen is worst, and I say punt them too.
-Yes, I am saying punt the positions that are most scarce.
-Finally, a reason that is new to this current crop of catchers — they’re actually deep in mediocrity.
+Last year, Welington Castillo was the tenth best catcher.
+He was on waivers for at least half the season.
+He was the tenth best catcher with a line of 42/19/57/.237.
+Yo, Q, forget kapelka, Welington Castillo makes me vomit.
+Also, with this crop of catchers — they’re actually deep in mediocrity.
 You can draft the fifth best catcher or the 12th best and they’re tomato-tomato said with a different emphasis.
 Because I ignore the top catchers doesn’t mean I’m starting the top 20 catcher list at number twenty-one; some of you might want to know the top catchers.
 You can lead a horse to water, but you can’t make them draft d’Arnaud.
 In two catcher leagues, catchers are a little more valuable, but I’d still prefer to avoid them.
-You can see other top 20 lists for 2014 fantasy baseball under 2014 fantasy baseball rankings.
-Listed along with these catchers are my 2014 projections for each player and where the tiers begin and end.
-Anyway, here’s the top 20 catchers for 2014 fantasy baseball:Please, blog, may I have some more?
+You can see other top 20 lists for 2016 fantasy baseball under 2016 fantasy baseball rankings.
+Listed along with these catchers are my 2016 projections for each player and where the tiers begin and end.
+Anyway, here’s the top 20 catchers for 2016 fantasy baseball:Please, blog, may I have some more?